 The Galaxy S21 Plus is packing 8GB of RAM.
 If you want more than that you’ll need to opt for the S21 Ultra, which comes with 12GB of RAM in its basic configuration but is also available with 16GB of RAM, but 8GB should be enough for most people.

 What’s likely to be more problematic for a lot of potential buyers is the lack of a microSD card slot.
-Expandable storage is one of the great advantages that Android phones have over Apple's iPhones but it’s another area where Samsung has cut corners this year.
+Expandable storage is one of the great advantages that Android phones have over Apple's iPhones but it’s another area where Samsung has cut corners.

 You’re stuck with the built-in storage, and the cheapest model of the S21 Plus comes with 128GB, which is pretty miserly by modern smartphone standards, and even more so when you don’t have the option to expand on that.
 You can upgrade to the 256GB model for an extra $50 / £50 / AU$100, but that’s still not a massive amount, especially if you’re going to be shooting a lot of video.

 The Galaxy S21 Plus runs Android 11 with Samsung's One UI 3.0 interface.
-We've found it to work well, but just be aware that it may take up to a year on from launch before you can get Android 12 on this phone, even if Google releases the update in August – Samsung can be a little slow when it comes to rolling out new versions of Android.
-Though that said, a leak suggests the company might do better this year.
+We've found it to work well, but just be aware that it may take a while before you can get Android 12 on this phone, even though the new operating system is already out.
+Samsung can be a little slow when it comes to rolling out new versions of Android.

 The Samsung Galaxy S21 Plus has a 4,800 mAh battery – that’s 800mAh bigger than the battery in the Galaxy S21, and 200mAh smaller than the one in the S21 Ultra.
 In real terms, that means you'll get slightly longer life than the S21, and around the same as the Ultra.